greenelab/BioBombe/8.gtex-interpret/README.md

 ![sample-correlation_Blood_GTEX_signal_pearson.png](https://raw.githubusercontent.com/greenelab/BioBombe/master/4.analyze-components/figures/GTEX/sample-correlation/sample-type/sample-correlation_Blood_GTEX_signal_pearson.png)

-We do, however, notice large improvements at other dimensions in other algorithms as well.
+We do, however, also notice large improvements in other algorithms, but at other dimensions.
 For example, we observe a large increase in blood correlation for PCA and ICA between 3 and 4, for NMF between 6 and 7, and, surprisingly, a large decrease in performance for DAE between 8 and 9.
 We chose to explore the correlational change for VAE models because there are fewer features to interrogate.
 See panel D below: